The Basics of Egg Storage

 It truly comes down to personal preference!
 Storing eggs on your countertop is a neat reminder of the bounty from your flock and they can be stored on your countertop for about 2 weeks before you need to question their freshness.
 It is always a good idea to crack eggs into a separate bowl before being put into a recipe or hot skillet.

-If your eggs have any debris or dirt, you can gently clean using them a dry or wet method.
-For the dry method, a dry cloth, sanding sponge, loofah or kitchen sponge can be used to gently wipe the eggs.
+If your eggs have any debris or dirt, you can gently clean using a dry or wet method.
+For the dry method, a dry cloth, sanding sponge, loofah, or kitchen sponge can be used to gently wipe the eggs.
 This preserves the bloom.
 For eggs that have extra grime or stubborn dirt, you can use warm water but the eggs would then need to be refrigerated.
 Warm water is recommended for egg washing because cold water can cause the contents of the egg to condense, creating a vacuum that can pull bacteria into the egg through the porous shell.

 For those of us with very limited counter space, the display of fresh eggs may not be feasible; eggs with bloom intact can still be refrigerated without issue.
 With or without bloom, refrigerating eggs will extend their shelf life.
 A good rule of thumb is one day out on the counter at room temperature is equivalent to about a week in the refrigerator; fresh is always best for maximum flavor!